vlad-ko/awesome-business-directory/docs/DEVELOPMENT.md

 ## TDD Implementation Journey

-This document chronicles the Test-Driven Development process used to build the Awesome Business Directory, including the specific steps, challenges, and solutions encountered.
+This document chronicles the Test-Driven Development process used to build the Awesome Business Directory, including the specific steps, challenges, and solutions encountered during the development of both public features and admin functionality.

 ## 📋 Implementation Timeline